janLo/MQTT433gatewayNG/README.md

 This project is a fork of https://github.com/puuu/MQTT433gateway

+**Attention**: The documentation is slightly outdated.
+Will be updated soon.

 This Project implements a [MQTT](https://en.wikipedia.org/wiki/MQTT) 433.92MHz radio-frequency device gateway.
 This is a IoT bridge to couple popular RF devices like RC power-socket switches or weather